 Xu: So I think this is kind of an extension of my studies at Stanford.
 In my undergrad studies I was focusing particularly on the arts: on art history and comparative literature and especially on ancient civilization.
 But then at Stanford I transitioned into the contemporary world with a focus on the art and business side.
 I think through Schwarzman, I want to focus more on the science management side and particularly on business management and public policy.
 I want to be more rigorous with my research and my professional development, to basically make up for the holes in my previous trajectories.
 I have this arts background and would like to have something that’s more management- and science-focused that can help make a strong foundation for my future career.

-In the program you can chose three paths.
+In the program you can choose three paths.
 The first is culture and communications and includes education.
 The second is business and finance and the third is public policy.
 I think, culture and communication is more my default, so I want to know more about finance and business management.
 Right now I’m also working as an editorial director of art at Huasheng Media where we’re launching a subsidiary under the group that I’m going to run which helps private museums, especially in China, to fundraise and survive on their own.
 So I definitely need some business knowledge, which I am lacking.

 CEAS: At your undergraduate institution you studied art.
 What made you want to study that and what made you transition from ancient art to contemporary art?